 People also tell us we should work with them and their families to help them achieve the goals they’ve set themselves, making sure they get the care and treatment they need, when and where they need it.

-Over the coming weeks we’re inviting local public and patient involvement groups, voluntary organisations, mental health and social care professionals and the wider community to have their say about how services can be further improved.
+Local public and patient involvement groups, voluntary organisations, mental health and social care professionals and the wider community have been having their say about how services can be further improved.